-The syllabus was decided on by the educational committee of the Stockholm Business School, Stockholm University, 2014-06-10, latest revision 2014-12-19.
+The syllabus was decided on by the educational committee of the Stockholm Business School, Stockholm University, 2014-06-10, revision 2014-12-19, latest revision 2016-11-14.

 Prerequisites and special admittance requirements

 Degree of Bachelor worth at least 180 credits, or admission to Business Studies IV, Extended Course or Business Studies IV, Magister's Course, Master's programme, or equivalent.